-When OEM Enhanced is chosen from the Main Menu, (and GM is selected when prompted), the diagnostic tool retrieves OEM enhanced DTCs from the vehicle's computer.
+When GM/Chevrolet/Isuzu OEM Enhanced is chosen from the System Menu, the Scan Tool retrieves OEM enhanced DTCs from the vehicle's computer.

-- 1. A "One moment please" message while the diagnostic displays tool retrieves the selected DTCs. - If the diagnostic tool fails to link to the vehicle's computer, а "Communication Error" message shows on the diagnostic tool's display. - Ensure your vehicle is OBD2 compliant.
-VEHICLES See COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER button to continue. - If the diagnostic tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the diagnostic tool. - Contact Technical Support for assistance. - 2.
+- 1. A "One moment please" message displays while the Scan Tool retrieves the selected DTCs. - If the Scan Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Scan Tool's display. - Ensure your vehicle is OBD2 compliant.
+See VEHICLES COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Chevrolet Enhanced One moment please...
+100% Communication Error Unable to establish communication.
+Verify the connection at the DLC and that the ignition is in the ON position.
+Press • to re-link.
+Press I for Main Menu - Press the ENTER~ button to continue.

+- If the Scan Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the M button to return to the Main Menu. - Turn the ignition off, and disconnect the Scan Tool. - Contact Technical Support for assistance. - 2.
 To read the display:

-Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements.

-- A visible icon indicates that the diagnostic tool is being powered through the vehicle's DLC connector. - A visible do icon indicates that the diagnostic tool is linked to (communicating with) the vehicle's computer. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+- Refer to DISPLAY FUNCTIONS on page 8 for a description of LCD display elements. - A visible sicon indicates that the Scan Tool is being powered through the vehicle's DLC connector. - The upper left hand corner of the display shows the DTC and number of the code currently being displayed and the total number of codes retrieved. - The Diagnostic Trouble Code (DTC) definition is shown in the lower section of the LCD display.